zdavkeos/balyrond/README.md

 The typical setup involves a high-precision way to spin the object being inspected (spindle).
 The data acquisition component is two
-pieces: a way to tell where on the object we are measuring (encoder) and a fix distance measurement device.
-The distance transducer is usually a capacitive sensor, but could be inductive, direct, or laser.
+pieces: a way to tell where on the object we are measuring (encoder) and a fixed distance measurement device.
+The distance transducer is preferrably a capacitive sensor, but could be inductive, direct, or laser.

-Commercial products for doing very precise inspection are available, very expensive.
+Commercial products for doing very precise inspection are available, but are very expensive.
 This repository provides the hardware and software building blocks, along with some documentation so you can build your own setup.
 The license is open, so use what you want.